-To learn more about Magda Gerber’s life-changing “gifts” and how to put them into practice, I recommend her books: Dear Parent: Caring for Infants With Respect and Your Self-Confident Baby… and my brand new book: Elevating Child Care: A Guide to Respectful Parenting
+To learn more about Magda Gerber‘s life-changing gifts and how to put them into practice, I recommend her books: Dear Parent: Caring for Infants With Respect and Your Self-Confident Baby… and also my book: Elevating Child Care: A Guide to Respectful Parenting

 Reprinted from Educaring, Spring 2010